PACTCare/Substrate-Web3-DNS-Tutorial/tutorial/4_runtime.md

     Ok(())
 }
 ```
+It’s very important to always stick to the pattern **"Verify First, Store Last"**, because your Runtime should never panic and also be safe against potential attacks.
+Panics can completely destroy you blockchain storage.
+That’s why at the beginning of the function we use multiple ensure! checks.
+Typical verifications are:

+* Verifying Signed Messages
+* Overflows/Underflows Checks
+* Collision Checks
+* Storage Limit

+After the checks we store the values.

 ## Events

 You might have noticed that at the end of the above function we already implemented a call to our event.
 This ensures that we tell the world that the function executed successfully.
 So all that is left to do is to declare the actual event in the decl_event! module.